-13.12 Review of Examination Results
+14.12 Review of Examination Results

-A student who is dissatisfied with the results of his/her examination should report his/her dissatisfaction in writing to the Campus Registrar within two weeks of publication of results and, in the case of the Supplemental/Summer School or re-sit examination, within five days of the publication of results.
+A student who is dissatisfied with the results of his/her examination may within two weeks of publication of results (in the case of the Supplemental/Summer School or re-sit examination within five days of the publication of results) request through the Examinations section:

-- 13.13 The student may request: - to go through his/her failed script with the Examiner; and/or; - to have his/her script re-marked. - 13.14 A student who wishes to have his/her script re-marked by a new Examiner must pay a fee as determined by the Campus Registrar.
-However where re-marking of a script results in a higher mark than that previously recorded, the fee shall be refunded provided that the increased mark results in a change of grade. - 13.15 In the case of re-marking of a script, the mark of the new and independent examiner(s) shall be regarded as the final mark.
+- (a) to go through his/her failed script with the Examiner and/or; - (b) to have his/her script re-marked. - 14.13 A student who wishes to have his/her script re-marked by a new Examiner must pay a fee as determined by the Campus Registrar.
+However, where re-marking of a script results in a higher mark than that previously recorded, the fee shall be refunded provided that the increased mark results in a change of grade. - 14.14 In the case of re-marking of a script, the mark of the new and independent examiner(s) shall be regarded as the final mark.

-14. GPA REGULATIONS
+15. GPA REGULATIONS

-14.1 The following GPA scheme shall be applied to all new and continuing undergraduate students in the University from Semester 1, 2014/15 onwards.
+15.1 The following GPA scheme shall be applied to all undergraduate students: